agigox/togheta/E2E_TEST_SCENARIOS.md

 ## 🧪 **Complete Testing Guide**

-This document provides comprehensive test scenarios to validate the entire onboarding and family management system from end to end.
+This document provides comprehensive test scenarios to validate the entire onboarding and family management system from end to end after the **Zustand migration**.

 ---